Avengers: Endgame review -- Three-hour Marvel thrill ride tops Infinity War

 Avengers: Infinity War's cliff-hanger ending left me fuming.
 Avengers: Endgame left me completely satisfied.

-Directors Anthony and Joseph Russo have made a three-hour epic that flies by, just like Infinity War did in 2 hours and 40 minutes.
+The Endgame release date is almost upon us as Marvel's latest hits theaters April 25, and it's already setting box office records.
+Happily, directors Anthony and Joseph Russo have made a three-hour epic that flies by, just like Infinity War did in 2 hours and 40 minutes.
 Yet Endgame multiplies the scale tenfold.
-It has way more heroes, way more destinations and way more complexity.
+Adding Captain Marvel to the lineup of familiar faces, it has way more heroes, way more destinations and way more complexity.

-While Infinity War revolves around Thanos' quest to "balance" the universe by wiping out half of all life with the snap of his finger (aka The Snapture), Endgame brings the focus back to the surviving Avengers as they fight to resurrect everyone.
+Last year's Infinity War revolved around bad guy Thanos' quest to "balance" the universe by wiping out half of all life with the snap of his finger (aka The Snapture).
+Endgame brings the focus back to the surviving Avengers as they fight to resurrect the lost.

-The shift in focus brings a shift in tone marked by the camaraderie between Captain America (Chris Evans), Iron Man (Robert Downey Jr.), Black Widow (Scarlett Johansson) and the rest of the heroes who headlined 2012's The Avengers.
+The shift in focus brings a change in tone, marked by the camaraderie between Captain America (Chris Evans), Iron Man (Robert Downey Jr.), Black Widow (Scarlett Johansson) and the rest of the heroes who headlined 2012's The Avengers.
 The villain-focused Infinity War was dark and deadly.
-This one goes lighter as it turns toward the heroes, with plenty of humor, and even some absurdity, mixed in with the heartbreak and insane action sequences.
+With the likes of Brie Larson's Captain Marvel and Paul Rudd's Ant-Man on board, this one goes lighter as it turns toward the heroes with plenty of humor and even some absurdity mixed in amongst the heartbreak and dizzying action sequences.

-Endgame is a giant sequel to every MCU movie ever, but thankfully an in-depth knowledge of those films is unnecessary.
+Endgame is the end of an era for the Marvel Cinematic Universe, and it serves as a giant sequel to every MCU movie ever.
+Thankfully an in-depth knowledge of all 22 earlier films isn't essential.
 The plot does jump around at times, which might confuse casual viewers, but bottom line: This thrill ride kicks off big and never lets up.
 It's so much fun.

 Now that half the cast is out of the picture, the core Avengers and other surviving characters get more room for character development.
 The film dives into each hero's motivations and history -- especially important since this could be the final adventure for some of the longer-serving actors.